"David Arsenault’s paintings evoke the American longing for a quiet place, or the inclination to explore the open road

 Paintings of the Outer Cape: Wellfleet, Truro, and Provincetown.
-There seems to be drama everywhere I turn, and the light on Cape Cod is simply magical.
+There seems to be drama everywhere you turn, and the light on Cape Cod is simply magical.
 Giclée prints are available of all of them.
 In addition, many others can be found on the Giclées page.

 Paintings that comment on the intrigue and mystery inherent in contrasting interiors against exteriors—whether including figures or not—and also solitary objects.
 Giclée prints are available of all of these, and you'll discover others on the Giclées page.